cashubtc/nuts/XX.md

 The `blinding_factor` here is the per-proof factor used in the Cashu blind-signature scheme; it is separate from the pubkey-tweak derivations described below.

-## Funding Token Secret (2-of-2 with Blinded Pubkeys)
+## Funding Token Secret (2-of-2 with XX-Specific Blinded Pubkeys)

-The keys are blinded.
-Later, we discuss how the 1-of-1 keys for the commitment outputs are blinded using a NUT-28-style shared-secret scheme.
-But (for now, we should change to NUT-28 for this too), a simpler deterministic scalar-tweak scheme is used for the 2-of-2 keys - and refund key - in the funding token.
+The funding token uses an XX-specific deterministic scalar-tweak construction for its 2-of-2 keys and refund key.
+It does not use the NUT-28 ECDH/tweak construction, and funding proofs do not carry `p2pk_e` metadata.
+NUT-28 applies only to the 1-of-1 commitment outputs described below.

 For the funding token, the blinded pubkeys are derived directly from context-specific scalars of the form: